Physics-50/Module-1/docs/week2.md

 When analyzing data keep in mind that the data point's error bars do not need to all overlap for the data to be in agreement.
 A rule of thumb is that **a data point that agrees with some value can fall anywhere within roughly one error bar of that value.** We will learn more about this in the coming weeks.

-Next week you will make use of the Matlab software package to plot your data.
-If you do not have Matlab installed on your device we encourage you to install it to be prepared for next week's assignment (HMC has a site license).
-If you have any issues please reach out to us.
-The CIS help desk can also be helpful with installation issues.

 ## Before you leave lab today

 Make sure you have the following:

 + a good picture of your experimental set-up.
 You will need this for your final deliverable.
 A good image should minimize unnecessary clutter, include everything of relevance to understanding your experimental set-up, and will need to include a scale bar.
 Therefore, it is important that you plan for this when taking your photo (i.e. there needs to be an item in your photo whose dimensions you know and can use to add the scale bar later).
-The image should also be in focus and be taken from an angle that showcases your experimental set-up.
+The image should also be in focus and be taken from an angle that showcases your experimental set-up but does not lead to distortion (make sure your scale bar is an accurate representation).
 This picture will be included in your final deliverable so take the time to take a good picture.

 + A set of data for each of 5 different masses.
 Quality of data will be taken into consideration in grading your final deliverable.